 Is Cr-6 allowed in drinking water?

-Cr-6 is currently regulated under the Environmental Protection Agency’s (EPA) Safe Drinking Water Act only as a component of “total chromium” (along with Cr-3).
+Cr-6 is currently regulated under the EPA's Safe Drinking Water Act only as a component of “total chromium” (along with Cr-3).
 The allowable level (or Maximum Contaminant Level, MCL) for total chromium is 100 parts per billion (ppb).
-However, the current MCL was set almost 20 years ago based on the best available science at that time when Cr-6 was not believed to be a significant health risk from ingestion of drinking water.
+However, the current MCL was set more than 20 years ago based on the best available science at that time when Cr-6 was not believed to be a significant health risk from ingestion of drinking water.
 So the current MCL does not necessarily address the recent concerns that have been raised about Cr-6 at levels much lower than the MCL.

 Testing for Cr-6